 By directly engaging your alumni ahead of your event, they’re more likely to be excited about your event—and possibly return for your next reunion.

 But promotion is just one part of hosting a successful online college reunion.
-Learn more about how to plan a virtual college reunion event that your alumni will love.
-And once you’re ready to get started, see how Social hour can help you make it an event to remember.
+Learn more about how to plan a virtual college reunion event that your alumni will love, and see how MIT used Social hour to support its alumni reunion here.
+Once you’re ready to get started, see how Social hour can help you make it an event to remember.